-Chest pain is a common symptom of severe cardiovascular and respiratory conditions, including heart attack and pulmonary embolism.
+Waking up with chest pain can be a symptom of severe conditions, including heart attack and pulmonary embolism.
 However, chest pain also occurs as a result of less serious conditions, such as heartburn.

 Waking up with chest pain can be frightening.
 In this article, we explore different causes of chest pain, the associated symptoms, and treatment options.